WordPress/gutenberg/docs/getting-started/fundamentals-block-development/the-block-wrapper.md

     - The `wp-block` class
     - A class that contains the name of the block with its namespace

-For example, for the following piece of code of a block's registration in the client:
+For example, for the following piece of code of a block's registration in the client...

 ```js
 const Edit = () => <p { ...useBlockProps() }>Hello World - Block Editor</p>;